 Textiles are literally and figuratively woven into human history and culture.
 Today communities of makers, designers, and scholars are exploring textiles — from locally crafted materials to 3D knitted matter to hand-embellished fabrics — and pioneering textile-based industries and theory.
 The

-Master of Fine Arts in Textiles, launching in fall 2018, enables you explore these dynamics creatively and reflectively, dissolving the boundaries between technology and craft.
-In the process, you prepare you for the growing array of creative and professional opportunities related to textiles in fashion design,
+Master of Fine Arts in Textiles, launching in fall 2018, enables you to explore these dynamics creatively and reflectively, dissolving the boundaries between technology and craft.
+In the process, you are prepared for the growing array of creative and professional opportunities related to textiles in fashion design,

 product design, interior design, textiles research, set design, fine arts, architecture, and hybrid fields.